 - Introducing improvements across the board, not in select teams only

-- Always taking the opportunity to improve.
+- Always taking improvement opportunities.